After finally getting my hands on this little baby after the terrible out-of-stock issue that lasted 2 years because of the Pandemic…

 For tandem carries, it has two handles − one on the bow and another on the stern, just like the Topwater.
 I personally prefer the ergonomic “T handles”, but honestly two people can easily get this boat to and from the water.

 Like most high-end kayaks, the Sportsman 120 PDL doesn’t come with extra goodies to entice buyers.
-This is more common in cheap recreational kayaks or inflatable boats.
+This is more common in cheap recreational kayaks or inflatable fishing kayaks.
 A lot of these come with a cheap paddle or something similar.

 However, it does have a nice paddle holder (which is a definite advantage over the Topwater 120 PDL) with a “nice touch”: it has added protection with a secure clip just to make your paddle extra safe.